A BRIEF HISTORY OF GAMES

 The first crossword was devised in 1913 by Arthur Wynne.
 Monopoly was introduced in 1934.
 It was followed by Scrabble in 1948 and Cluedo in 1948 and Twister in 1966.
+Rubik's cube was invented in 1974 but it was launched internationally in 1980.
 Trivial Pursuit was introduced in 1982 and Pictionary followed in 1985.

 Meanwhile the first Grand Prix was held in 1906 and the first Le Mans 24 hour race was held in 1923.
 The famous basketball team the Harlem Globetrotters was founded in 1927.

-In the early 20th century films were often shown in theatres but an increasing number of purpose built cinemas appeared.
 The great age of cinema going was the 1930s when most people went at least once and sometimes twice a week.
-At first the films were silent but the first 'talkie', The Jazz Singer, was made in 1927.
-Early films were also black and white but in the 1930s the first colour films were made.
-(Although it was decades before all films were made in colour).
+Early films were black and white but in the 1930s the first color films were made.
+(Although it was decades before all films were made in color).